Eliza-Mira/stock-analysis/README.md

+***

+Module 2: VBA

+***

-# stock-analysis (M2: VBA)
+# stock-analysis
-Stockprice comparison

 ## Overview:
-Analyze stocks daily volumes and annual returns for years 2017 and 2018.
+Stockprice comparison: Analyze stocks daily volumes and annual returns for years 2017 and 2018.

 ## Purpose:
 Refactor code in an attempt to run the code more efficiently and make it easier to read.